itsmegrave/kalymba/README.md

 1. Go to the setup page and choose **Game Systems**.
 2. Click the **Install System** button, and paste in this [manifest link](https://github.com/itsmegrave/kalymba/releases/latest/download/system.json)
-3. Create a Game World using the Forbidden Lands system.
+3. Create a Game World using the Kalymba system.

 </div>